 Our lead program, ARX-01, is focused on the management of post-operative pain in the hospital setting.
 Our second program, ARX-02, is focused on the management of cancer breakthrough pain.
 Both of these product candidates have completed Phase 2 development.
-We plan to advance ARX-01 into Phase 3 trials, submit an NDA and, if approved, to commercialize ARX-01 ourselves in the United States.
+We intend to advance ARX-01 into two Phase 3 trials, and contingent on our ability to secure additional funding, we plan to complete the third ARX-01 Phase 3 clinical trial, submit an NDA and, if approved, to commercialize ARX-01 ourselves in the United States.
 Based on the availability of financial resources, we plan to advance ARX-02 into Phase 3 trials, submit an NDA and, if approved, commercialize ARX-02 ourselves or with a partner in the United States.
 Further development of ARX-03 will depend on the identification of a partner to support this effort.